Vamsi-Vadala/solo-leveling-tasker/README.md

 We welcome feedback and contributions!
 If you encounter any issues or have feature suggestions, feel free to open an issue or submit a pull request.

 ---
+*This project is inspired by the themes of productivity and self-improvement.
+It is not affiliated with, endorsed by, or associated with the Solo Leveling franchise.*

 *This is an early beta release, and many features are still under development.
 Your feedback is valuable for refining and improving the app!*